Working from home

 - time period between stopping work one day and beginning the next is not less than 11 hours

 - have at least one complete day each week when no work is done

-Employers should ensure that their employees take their contractual paid leave if they wish – notwithstanding circumstances where people cannot travel – in order to comply with Working Time Regulations paid leave entitlements, and ensure rest and employee wellbeing.
+Businesses should ensure that their staff take their contractual paid leave if they wish – notwithstanding circumstances where people cannot travel – in order to comply with Working Time Regulations paid leave entitlements, and ensure rest and employee wellbeing.

-Employers should have clear and established boundaries around the use of communication after an employee has worked their contracted hours.
+Businesses should have clear and established boundaries around the use of communication after an individual has worked their contracted hours.

 Expenses and finances